-Here you can also set the snapshots number, and add them to the particular "targets volume".
+Here you can also set the snapshots number, and add them to the particular "targets volume"

 After creating "tgv" and "snapshots" click on the branch "targets" in Target Volume Manager Function, where you add "targets volumes" only in the premises of one vg0.

-Next, by clickling "CHAP user" on the branch, you can management the name and secure access to "tgv" by giving CHAP user name and password (password must consist from 12 to 16 characters if you use Microsoft iSCSI Initiator).
+Here you can also change the name and secure access to "tgv" by giving user name and password (password must consist from 12 to 16 characters if you use Microsoft iSCSI Initiator).